Sponsored by the Office of Graduate Studies

 - Prepare Maine students to meet career and college mathematics demands

-- Provide teachers in the state of Maine with high quality mathematics professional development
+- Provide teachers in the state of Maine with high quality mathematics professional development and resources; and

 - Increase interest, engagement, and self-efficacy in mathematics for students and teachers